khanasunil5/Windows-Troubleshooting-Lab/README.md

 ## Project Structure

-windows-troubleshooting-lab/
+tickets/
-│
+Write-ups of each issue as if they were real Service Desk tickets, including what the user reported, how the issue was investigated, and how it was fixed.

-├── tickets/ # Service Desk-style ticket write-ups
+knowledge-base/
-├── knowledge-base/ # Reusable troubleshooting guides
+Simple how-to guides based on the issues in the tickets, written so the same problems can be fixed again without starting from scratch.

-├── evidence/ # Screenshots and command output
+evidence/
-└── lab-environment/ # Architecture and configuration details
+Screenshots and command output taken during troubleshooting to show the problem, the investigation, and the final fix.

 ---